-The Leaky Gut syndrome, a serious health condition caused mainly by “ modern “ food.
+The Leaky Gut syndrome, a serious health condition caused mainly by modern food

 How has your mood been lately, you are not feeling on top of the world?
 Our body is a complex system where everything is related.
-It has been proven that people who are depressed are the ones who are more likely to have leaking gut.
+It has been proven that people who are depressed are the ones who are more likely to have a leaking gut.
 When you have inflammation and your immune system is off, it is no wonder you cannot feel well.

 Your bones and joints could start hurting.
 If your system is not clean, it could be the start of arthritis.

 A detox is called for, giving your digestive system a rest so it can heal itself.